Dermatitis herpetiformis (DH) is an autoimmune skin condition linked to coeliac disease.

 A gluten-free diet is when all gluten-containing foods are removed from your diet

 Gluten is found in wheat, barley and rye and sometimes people are sensitive to oats too.

-A gluten-free diet should only start once a confirmed diagnosis of DH is given and a referral to a dietitian has been made.
+A gluten free diet should only start once the diagnosis of DH is given and a referral to a dietitian has been made.

 Find out how to live with a gluten-free diet

 The length of time it takes for the skin to heal varies from person to person but it can take up to 2 years or more.

 Some patients will be given medication to help them over this period of recovery.

 Medication will only be given to control the skin itching and blisters and doesn't treat any other symptoms.